 - 1. Artificial eyes or larynx, breast prosthesis, or basic artificial limbs (but not the replacement thereof, unless required by a physical change in the Member and the item cannot be modified).
 If more than one Prosthetic Device can meet a Member's functional needs, only the charge for the most cost effective Prosthetic Device will be considered a Covered Service. - 2.
-One pair of foot orthotics per year per Member when Medically Necessary for treatment of diabetes only. - 3.
+One pair of foot orthotics per year per Member when Medically Necessary for treatment of a medical condition. - 3.
 The rental of one Continuous Passive Motion (CPM) machine per Member following a covered joint Surgery. - 4.
-The cost of one wig per Covered Person necessitated by hair loss due to cancer treatments or traumatic burns, when purchased through a Network Provider. - 5.
+The cost of one wig per Member necessitated by hair loss due to cancer treatments or traumatic burns, when purchased through a Network Provider. - 5.
 Occupational therapy following a covered treatment for traumatic hand injuries. - 6.
 One pair of eyeglasses or contact lenses per Member following a covered cataract Surgery.
-See the Schedule of Benefits for benefit levels or additional limits. - 7.
-Covered Services provided through Telemedicine or Telehealth Services.
+See your Schedule of Benefits for benefit levels or additional limits. - 7.
+Covered Services provided through Telemedicine or Ambetter Telehealth services. - 8.
+Infusion therapy.

 Expenses for these services are covered if Medically Necessary and may be subject to Prior Authorization.
-Please see the Schedule of Benefits for more information regarding services that require Prior Authorization and specific benefit limits, day or visit, if any.
+Please see your Schedule of Benefits for more information regarding services that require Prior Authorization and specific benefit limits, day or visit, if any.